kyklospi/parse-jacoco-report/README.md

 # parse-jacoco-coverage

-A functionality to read JaCoCo report csv file, calculate the data to have the total percentage of different coverage metrics.
+A small functionality to read JaCoCo report csv file, calculate the data to have the total percentage of different coverage metrics.

 Metrics are: